-Following Government guidance and in the interests of health and safety, this year's field meetings are cancelled with immediate effect and until further notice.
+Following Government guidance and in the interests of health and safety, field meetings were cancelled in 2020 until further notice.
+The BSBI Trustees continue to closely monitor the situation and will issue advice on changes as promptly as possible in 2021.
 For further information please contact your County Recorder(s).

 One of the southern-most Scottish counties, Kirkcudbrightshire is defined as lying between the rivers Nith in the east, where it divides the town of Dumfries between two VCs, and the Cree in the west which does the same for Newton Stewart, and extending north from the Solway estuary to the Region’s borders along the watershed with Ayrshire.
 It includes land from sea-level to the highest point in the Southern Uplands, Merrick, at 843 metres (or 2,761 feet).
 The Solway Firth (the last remnant of the Iapetus Ocean which once separated Scotland and England until their collision about 420 million years ago) which forms the VC’s southern boundary, seems to have been until very recently the overlap between northern and southern species and is ideal for investigating climate change through the spread or contraction of various species.